rdbo/subwaysurfers-modmenu/README.md

 # Subway Surfers Mod Menu
 Subway Surfers Mod Menu for Android

+# Warning
+This is for educational purposes only!

 # License
 This project is licensed under the GNU AGPL v3.0.